daviddev16/daviddev16/README.md

 ## Hi there 👋

-Welcome to my page! here you will find some of my personal projects.
+Welcome to my page! here you will find some of my personal projects and tests.
+I usually make some projects related to Data Science and Mathematical visualization.

 <a href="https://github.com/daviddev16/">